 |Faculty of European Studies and Regional Development (FESRD)

-The faculty guarantees training of professionals capable of processing the strategic objectives, contributing to the community development, especially in rural environment in cooperation with the governing bodies of public administration, and succeeding in advisory and project agencies which prepare projects within the EU programmes.
+The faculty guarantees training of professionals capable of processing the strategic objectives, contributing to the community development, especially in a rural environment in cooperation with the governing bodies of public administration, and succeeding in advisory and project agencies which prepare projects within the EU programmes.

 |Faculty of Horticulture and Landscape Engineering (FHLE)

-The faculty´s priority is the education of professionals oriented on horticultural production, fruit growing, viticulture, vegetable and fl owers, garden design and landscaping.
+The faculty´s priority is the education of professionals oriented on horticultural production, fruit growing, viticulture, vegetable and flowers, garden design and landscaping.

 |Faculty of Engineering (FE)

 The main mission of the faculty is to train skilled operating engineers and graduate engineers.
-The faculty does not only rely on an experienced team of teachers, but also on cooperation with many other educational and research institutions in Slovakia and abroad.
+The faculty does not only rely on an experienced team of teachers but also on cooperation with many other educational and research institutions in Slovakia and abroad.

 Most of the buildings of SUA are situated at the main campus on Trieda Andreja Hlinku street, 2.
 However, some faculties and departments are situated at different places in the town.
 Faculty of Horticulture and Landscape Engineering is located near the city park on Tulipánová street, 7 with some departments also at the foot of Zobor hill on Hospodárska street, 7.
 Some departments of the Faculty of European Studies and Regional Development are situated in buildings on Farská street, 4 and Mariánska street, 10.

-University Vivarium was established in 2001 as a part of the Botanical garden of the university for the purpose of protection of protected species of reptiles illegaly imported to Slovakia.
-In the exposition part open to general public the visitors can see the feeding and learn more about the reptiles.
+University Vivarium was established in 2001 as a part of the Botanical garden of the university for the purpose of protection of protected species of reptiles illegally imported to Slovakia.
+In the exposition part open to the general public the visitors can see the feeding and learn more about the reptiles.